kandavel/WaIE-Walmart-iOSApp/README.md

  Trying to implement the MVVM - C pattern
  Added a simple nscache layer
- for showing toast - uses the later action
+ for showing toast - uses the later action language - swift4.2

 INSTRUCTIONS:-
   - To see image on the fullscreen, tap on the image in APOD page it will navigate to second screen
+  - Run the code from the kandavel-WaIE branch
+  - Use Xcode13.0 for running the  project
+  - keep the deployment target as iOS 13.0